A chronology of key events:

 1991 December - In the first round of general elections the FIS wins 188 seats outright, and seems virtually certain to obtain an absolute majority in the second round.

 1992 29 June - Boudiaf assassinated by a member of his bodyguard with alleged Islamist links.
 Violence increases and the Armed Islamic Group (GIA) emerges as the main group behind these operations.

 1994 - Liamine Zeroual, a retired army colonel, is appointed chairman of the Higher State Council.

 1995 - Zeroual wins a five-year term as president of the republic with a comfortable majority.

 1996 - Proposed constitutional changes approved in a referendum by over 85 per cent of voters.

 1997 - Parliamentary elections won by the newly-created Democratic National Rally, followed by the moderate Islamic party, Movement of Society for Peace.

-1999 - Former foreign minister Abdelaziz Bouteflika elected as president after all opposition candidates withdraw from race, saying they had received inadequate guarantees of fair and transparent elections.
+1999 - Former Foreign Minister Abdelaziz Bouteflika elected as president after all opposition candidates withdraw from race, saying there were inadequate guarantees of fair and transparent elections.